Discover our equestrian buckles department

 - Finishing the slices

-- Sew one to the ring on the left side of the horse to receive the headpiece, and the other to the halter square on the left side of the horse, to receive the underbeard.
+- Sew one to the ring on the left side of the horse to receive the headstall, and the other to the halter square on the left side of the horse, to receive the underband.

-The LF of the wedding ring has the same finished measurement as the uprights or 1 cm less.
-On this halter we use a ring + triangle, we must therefore deduct the dimension of this from the LF.
+The LF of the alliance has the same finished measurement as the amounts or 1 cm less.
+On this halter we use a ring + triangle, so we must deduct the dimension of this one from the LF.

 LC = 39 cm